MicrosoftDocs/powerapps-docs/powerapps-docs/user/interactive-dashboards.md

 <!-- Below, should it be "Select an area on a chart or graph ..."? -->

-4. Select an area one of the chart or graph to apply a filter.
+4. Select an area on one of the charts or graphs to apply a filter.

    > [!div class="mx-imgBorder"]
    > ![Select an area on a chart.](media/select_chart_area.png "Select an area on a chart")